observatorium/observatorium/docs/proposals/20230130-go-configuration.md

 * Be able to rely on tested configuration generation, battle-tested versioning via Go modules and automatic documentation via [goDoc](https://blog.golang.org/godoc-documenting-go-code)
 * Be able to pull in, their own upstreams directly by just importing Go struct for their own configuration (sidecars/config files, etc)
 * Have a consistent installation and usage model for Observatorium, as a customizable simple static configuration generation solution, with sane defaults
+* Have superior IDE support with autocompletion and complete code navigation

 ## Non-Goals